Webmaster’s blog 2020

 Closed padlock icon in Google Chrome browser

 Pages on the Quekett website should also load faster, because web browsers use the faster HTTP/2 network protocol with websites that use HTTPS.
-It is not easy to prove that HTTP/2 is being used, but I found a Firefox extension (HTTP/2 Indicator) that puts a blue lighting bolt in the address bar:
+It is not easy to prove that HTTP/2 is being used, but I found a Firefox extension (HTTP/2 Indicator) that puts a blue lightning bolt in the address bar:

 Blue lightning bolt in Firefox browser